How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 Can we improve candidate experience without replacing Personio or SAP SuccessFactors?

 Yes, candidate experience improves significantly without replacing the core ATS or HRIS.
 Start with changes that sit around the system: shorter forms, clearer status messages, AGG-reviewed templates, self-scheduling, and a mobile-first application widget.
-A tool like Atlas Apply can improve the candidate entry point while the company keeps its existing HR stack and avoids a multi-quarter migration project.
+This improves the candidate entry point while the company keeps its existing HR stack and avoids a multi-quarter migration project.

 How fast should recruiters send the first status update?

 Recruiters should send an immediate confirmation and a first real status update within three to five business days.
-That response window gives candidates proof that the process is moving, even when the hiring team has not decided yet.
-For longer processes, schedule interim updates at fixed age thresholds rather than waiting for a final answer.
+56.7% of German applicants see 14 days as the maximum acceptable, yet only 25% of companies hit that.
+For longer processes, schedule interim updates at fixed thresholds rather than waiting for a final answer.

 Which rejection wording is unsafe under the AGG?